sagemath/sage/src/doc/en/installation/source.rst

 #.
 Follow the procedure in the file `README.md <https://github.com/sagemath/sage/#readme>`_
    in ``SAGE_ROOT``.

 #.
-If you need wish to prepare for having to build Sage in an environment
+If you wish to prepare for having to build Sage in an environment
    without sufficient Internet connectivity:

    - After running ``configure``, you can use ``make download`` to force